 When do I apply for auction finance?

-First, you will need to approach a lender for an overview decision which is based purely on numbers: the deposit amount, current property value, expected property value, income etc. These are called ‘indicative terms’ and are subject to a full credit check which the lender will carry out once you have successfully bid for and put down the deposit on the property at auction.
+First, you will need to approach a lender for an overview decision that is based purely on numbers: the deposit amount, current property value, expected property value, income etc. These are called ‘indicative terms’ and are subject to a full credit check which the lender will carry out once you have successfully bid for and put down the deposit on the property at auction.
 Assuming everything checks out and the lender is satisfied, credit backed terms can be issued within 24 hours.

 I didn’t win the bid on the property I wanted, but I’ve bought another – what do I do?